-When selecting accent lighting fixtures for your landscape, there are several options to consider.
+When selecting accents for your landscape, there are several options to consider.
 Some common fixtures used for accent lighting include:

-Floodlights: These fixtures are similar to spotlights but are designed to cast a wider beam of light over a larger area.
+Floodlights: Similar to spotlights but are designed to cast a wider beam of light over a larger area.
 They are ideal for illuminating larger features, such as trees or walls, and can also be used to provide general lighting for a space.

 Path Lights: Path lights are typically used to provide illumination along walkways and paths, but they can also be used for accent lighting.
 These fixtures are low to the ground and provide a subtle glow that can be used to highlight nearby plants or other features.

 In-Ground Lights: These are installed directly into the ground and are ideal for illuminating statues, trees, and other vertical features.
 They are available in a variety of sizes and shapes, and often come with adjustable heads to allow for easy repositioning.